Electrical Panel Upgrade & Replacement in Southern & Midcoast Maine

 New electrical subpanel installation for added capacity.
 This subpanel was installed to safely expand circuit capacity and improve electrical load distribution for future upgrades.

-Electrician Gray ME installing a new electrical panel
+Electrician Bath ME installing a new electrical panel

 Completed electrical panel upgrade with modern breakers and clean wiring layout.
 This upgrade improves safety, reliability, and capacity for today’s electrical demands.